ryanq47/Proxmox-Knockoff-Vapps/README.md

 Note, this is not a full Vapp implementation, this is just a wrapper around the proxmox API, meant to handle these "Vapps" on one ProxmoxVE instance, using pools & some magic.

+Additionally, this is meant to be PER NODE.
+I don't have the magic skills to make "Vapps" work accross multiple nodes, so everything is per node.
+There is a dropdown to switch nodes as well if you are runing a clustered enviornment

 ## Tool Goals:
  - Easy creation of "Vapps"
     - Select live VM's to add to a "Vapp"